DavidNash2024/Win32xx/samples/Tray/Readme.txt

 Tray Example
 ==============
-This project demonstrates how to create an application which can be minimised to the system tray, and restored.
+This project demonstrates how to create an application that can be minimised to the system tray, and restored.